Stefanija Ladigienė: Manor owner

 In August 1927, her husband Kazys Ladiga was dismissed from the military and the family moved to the Gulbinėnai Manor near Pasvalys.
 The manor was nationalized from the Karp family in 1924 according to the Lithuanian Land Reform of 1922.
 Since Ladiga volunteered for the Lithuanian Army in 1918, the manor was given to Ladiga.
 He then purchased more land and created a large farm that produced meat and dairy products.

 The family worked to improve the manor and the village.
-They opened a post office, smithy, primary school, chapel.
+They opened a post office, smithy, primary school, and chapel.
 Ladigienė organized local women into a choir and staged amateur theater plays.
 She also opened chapters of Catholic organizations Pavasarininkai and Angelaičiai.
-She organized 3-day pedagogical lectures to local women in 18 different towns and villages as well as a number of other lectures on family, child rearing, psychology, and other topics.
+She organized 3-day pedagogical lectures for local women in 18 different towns and villages as well as a number of other lectures on family, child rearing, psychology, and other topics.
 She published a small pamphlet Gulbinėnų vaikas for village's children.

 She attended various conferences and meetings of Catholic organizations, including the first conference of the Lithuanian Catholic Academy of Science in February 1933.
 There she delivered a presentation on the role of Catholic women in science.
 In March 1938, she delivered the closing address for the conference of the Lithuanian Catholic Women's Organization.

 In her private correspondence, Ladigienė complained that farm work and family matters kept her away from public work.
 She had six children, three boys and three girls.

 World War II

 In fall 1939, after Lithuania regained Vilnius according to the Soviet–Lithuanian Mutual Assistance Treaty, Ladigienė moved to Vilnius where she worked as a math teacher.
 After the Soviet occupation of Lithuania in June 1940, Ladiga was arrested by the NKVD and the Gulbinėnai Manor was nationalized.
 Ladigienė remained in Vilnius.
-She worked various jobs, including a bookkeeper at a café and hearth keeper at the Russian Drama Theatre of Lithuania.
+She worked various jobs, including as a bookkeeper at a café and hearth keeper at the Russian Drama Theatre of Lithuania.

 During the German occupation, she lived in a large apartment on Trakų Street.
 She shared this apartment with teachers Adelė Dirsytė and Česlovas Mačys.
-The apartment was visited by various Lithuanian activists, including bishop Mečislovas Reinys, poet Bernardas Brazdžionis, composer Konradas Kaveckas, politician Pranas Dovydaitis, spy Marcelė Kubiliūtė.
+The apartment was visited by various Lithuanian activists, including bishop Mečislovas Reinys, poet Bernardas Brazdžionis, composer Konradas Kaveckas, politician Pranas Dovydaitis, and spy Marcelė Kubiliūtė.
 Balys Sruoga visited Ladigienė right after his release from the Stutthof concentration camp.
-In this apartment, despite being a widow in poor financial situation, Ladigienė hid Irena Veisaitė, a Jewish girl from the Kovno Ghetto, and treated her as her seventh child from early 1944 until the arrival of the Soviet troops in July 1944.
+In this apartment, despite being a widow in a poor financial situation, Ladigienė hid Irena Veisaitė, a Jewish girl from the Kovno Ghetto, and treated her as her seventh child from early 1944 until the arrival of the Soviet troops in July 1944.
 For this, Ladigienė was recognized the Righteous Among the Nations in 1992.